Prospecting For Deliciousness

 I opted for the Dutch chocolate and almond while Hoang had the toasted almond.
 Damian probably got some red fruit flavor, I forget.
 He’s not picky.
 I was a bit confused about their pricing scheme here, for you pay by the ounce rather than the pre-set size.
 That is, even though I ordered a one-scoop cone for us each, they got weighed and priced separately.
 I’m not sure the logic of that, or if I’m winning or losing in the equation, but whatever… let’s get to the good part.

 The ice cream is delicious.
 It is made on-premises and as Roadfood mentioned, it has the right amount of butterfat in it.
-I’ve had some ice cream as these boutiquey old-school joints before that seem to take pride in clogging your arteries with impossibly rich and gooey high-fat ice cream.
-(Thankfully, those joints don’t seem to make it “on a list.”)
+I’ve had some ice cream as these boutiquey old-school joints before that seem to take pride in clogging your arteries with impossibly rich and gooey high-fat ice cream and it always seems a bit much to me.

 My chocolate was chocolatey and there was no shortage of almonds.
 But Hoang’s toasted almond was perfect.
 I knew she was rather enjoying it as she sort of zoned out and didn’t say anything for a few minutes; not even to Damian as he plowed through his scoop in record time.